Oscar-sandbox/digit-recognition/README.md

 perceptron classifier.
 The object is equipped with the methods `fit` and `predict` to train and test the model, like in other Machine Learning frameworks.
-Although many libraries already offer classifiers of this type, there is value in understanding the mathematics underlying these structures, as this allows for greater control of the networks' parameters and their learning process.
+Although many libraries already offer classifiers of this type, there is value in understanding the mathematics underlying these structures, as this allows for greater control of the network's parameters and its learning process.

 ## About the Training Set